Conduitry/rollup-plugin-cheap-ts/README.md

 You must have a `tsconfig.json` in the same directory as your `rollup.config.js`.
 This file must specify an `"include": []` array, as this is used when calling the `tsc` binary so it knows which `.ts` files to compile.

-All references to TypeScript files must be extensionless, and all extensionless imports must be TypeScript files.
+All extensionless imports must be TypeScript files.

 ## License